larytet/MyPerfectThings/heads-up-display.md

 * Image stabilization
 * automatic zoom for maps
-* heptic feedback from the navigation software.
+* haptic feedback from the navigation software.
 * Intelligent indication of a busy lane when switching lanes
 * Indication of vehicles approaching or on collision course
 * Smart FM radio with ad block, quick channel swicthing, automatic channel switching between zones